petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 ## More small rules to follow

 1. Never share an artifact you couldn't easily regenerate.
+   If there are uncommitted changes in the repo, it's considered "dirty."
+   Never share something created from a dirty repo.
+   Commit, run the pipeline, then share.
 2. Don't email editable artifacts.
+You will lose your single source of truth quickly this way.
+   Instead, share artifacts that can be marked up, like PDFs, and incorporate those comments into the main branch.
 3. Start your paper (or thesis) on day 1.
    It's going to be mostly boilerplate, but that's okay.